-2.5.2 Front-Loading Chassis with Power Supplies on the Side
+2.6.2 Front-Loading Chassis with Power Supplies on the Side

-Figure 2-10 shows the power and ground connections to a front-loading chassis with power supplies on the side are the same as those shown above for the two-sided chassis.
+Figure 2-11 shows the power and ground connections to a front-loading chassis with power supplies on the side.
+They are the same as those shown above for the two-sided chassis.
 The front-loading chassis provides the same power block terminals as the two-sided chassis.

-is only needed for the proper operation of the Telecom Ground Start and E&M signaling circuits.
+(Note on Optional Telecom Ground Connection: This ground connection may be required when the 48VDC PSU output is not grounded or when the system is AC powered.
+The option is required for proper operation of the Telecom Ground Start and E&M signaling circuits.
 For Additional information please refer to Field Alert Bulletin 108-000001).

-Figure 2-10.
-Front-Loading Chassis with Power Supplies on the Side
+Figure 2-11.
+D/C Power Connector Block on Front-Loading Chassis with Power Supplies on the Side